Is There a Formula to Determine an Accident Settlement?

 - $1,000,000 Truck Accident Settlement

 Talk to a Lawyer at 800-553-8082 or Get an On-Line Consultation

-Let's get this clear from the beginning.
+Let's make this clear from the beginning.
 There is no such thing as a personal injury settlement formula There is no insurance settlement calculator.
 There is no magic equation of “x times specials” that determines the proper settlement amount for your case.
-You can keep googling but you will never find it.
+You can keep Googling but you will never find it.